 - For the MMIs if you have a disability that would require substantial extra time, it would not be possible to delay multiple stations.

 - If you have a sensory or motor limitation that requires you to have an unreasonable amount of extra time to perform a clinical procedure on a patient, it is unreasonable to have a patient sit through such a long procedure.
-The Faculty of dentistry could not reasonably accommodate you and therefore, would have to decline your request for accommodation, which may have an effect of your likelihood of acceptance.
+The Faculty of Dental Medicine and Oral Health Sciences could not reasonably accommodate you and therefore, would have to decline your request for accommodation, which may have an effect of your likelihood of acceptance.